-Before you install solar panels, consider having your roof evaluated to make sure it can withstand installation, especially if the roof is towards the end of its life.
+Before you install solar panels, consider requesting a roof inspection to make sure it can withstand installation, especially if the roof is towards the end of its life.
 If your roof is between five and 10 years from needing replacement, it’s a good idea to get an expert out there to assess.

 Most solar companies don’t offer roofing services, although there are some exceptions.
-Either way, re-roofing is commonly done alongside a solar installation, and your solar contractor likely has good referrals for roofers in your area – they may even be able to get you a discount on your roof replacement.
+Either way, roof work is commonly performed alongside a solar installation and your solar contractor likely has good referrals for roofers in your area – they may even be able to get you a discount on your roof replacement.

-If it’s determined that your roof should be replaced prior to going solar, it’s a smart move to do so.
-Solar panels are more durable than most roofing materials.
-As a result, when you pair solar with a roof replacement, the panels actually extend the lifetime of the portion of the roof that they cover.
+If your installer determines that your roof should be replaced prior to going solar, it’s a smart move to do so.
+Solar panels are more durable than most roofing materials – so, when you pair solar with a roofing installation, the panels actually extend the lifetime of the portion of the roof that they cover.

 The other benefit of pairing solar and a roof replacement together is that if you’re installing on a new roof, it’s unlikely you’ll need to re-roof during the lifetime of the system.
-This can help save you money in the long run, because you can avoid the costs associated with removing and reinstalling the solar panels on your roof.
+This can help save you money in the long run because you’ll avoid the costs associated with removing and reinstalling the solar panels on your roof.

-How much does solar panel removal cost if you need to replace your roof?
+How much does it cost to remove solar panels to replace your roof?

 If mounting hardware also needs to be removed in order to replace your roof, this will add onto the cost.
 On average, residential installations tend to cost somewhere between $1,500 to $6,000 to remove and reinstall.
 (This is not inclusive of the cost required to replace your actual roof.)